About

 Executive Committees

-Authority.
-The Executive Committee shall exercise the authority of the Board in the control and management of the association’s affairs when the Board is not in session.
+2. Authority.
+The Executive Committee shall exercise the authority of the Board in the control and management of the Association’s affairs when the Board is not in session.
 The Executive Committee cannot modify action taken by the Board and the Board may modify any unexecuted action approved by the Executive Committee.

-3. Procedural Rules.
+4. Procedural Rules.
 Except to the extent that the Board may prescribe rules for the proceedings of the Executive Committee, the Executive Committee may adopt rules for its own proceedings.

 Section 3.